Lubin & Meyer PC

 2008 Trial Lawyers Report

-Medical malpractice settlement: 58 year-old man dies during a prostatectomy following a diagnosis of prostate cancer.
+Medical malpractice settlement: 58 year-old man dies during a prostatectomy following misdiagnosed prostate cancer.

 The plaintiff’s decedent was a 58 year-old man who died during a prostatectomy following a diagnosis of prostate cancer.
 The plaintiff’s decedent never had prostate cancer, and the prostatectomy was thus an unnecessary procedure.